ModECI/MDF/docs/sphinx/source/api/QuickStart.md

 Some basic examples of models in MDF format which illustrate how a model can be 1) created using the Python API, 2) saved to JSON and YAML, 3) exported to graphical form and 4) executed to evaluate all parameters, can be found [here](export_format/MDF/MDF).

+### A step-by-step guide to using MDF

+[This Jupyter notebook](https://github.com/ModECI/MDF/blob/main/examples/SimpleExample.ipynb) provides a step-by-step guide to creating, saving and executing an MDF model in Python.

 ### More complex examples

 - An example of a simple **Spiking Neuronal Network (SNN)** can be found [here](https://github.com/ModECI/MDF/tree/main/examples/MDF/RNN#integrate-and-fire-iaf-neuron-model).